SimSortTool/SimSort-Tetrode/README.md

 This repository contains the PyTorch implementation of "*SimSort: A Data-Driven Framework for Spike Sorting by Large-Scale Electrophysiology Simulation*".

 ## Overview
 SimSort is a data-driven spike sorting framework.
 It provides:

-✨ A large-scale electrophysiology simulator for generating biologically realistic extracellular data ✨ Pre-trained models for spike detection and identification ✨ Evaluation on public benchmark datasets
+✨ A large-scale electrophysiology simulator for generating biologically realistic extracellular data<br>
+✨ Pre-trained models for spike detection and identification<br>
+✨ Evaluation on public benchmark datasets<br>
 ✨ A tool for custom spike sorting on tetrode data, compatible with SpikeInterface

 ## 🏃Quick Start